CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. Select the **home menu icon** to open the home menu.

-1. SSelect **Owner settings**.
+1. Select **Owner settings**.
 These settings are available to you as a Copilot owner.
 A Copilot contributor does not have access to these menu options.

    ![](../Media/lab2-19.png)